 71-year-old man undertakes cross-country walk for veterans

 NEWBURYPORT, Mass.
-(AP) — A 71-year-old Massachusetts man has embarked on a 3,600-mile, coast-to-coast walk to bring attention to the plight of military veterans.

-The Air Force veteran tells The Daily News of Newburyport he was inspired while working last year at a California park where many veterans were camping because they were homeless and struggling with addiction.
+(AP) — A 71-year-old man, inspired by his work last year at a park where veterans were camping because they were homeless and struggling with addiction, embarked on a 3,600-mile (5,793-kilometer), coast-to-coast walk this week to draw attention to their plight.

+William Shuttleworth, toting a 25-pound (11-kilogram) backpack and singing "America the Beautiful," departed his hometown of Newburyport, of Massachusetts, on Wednesday for what he estimates will be a 7½-month trek to Vandenberg Air Force Base in Lompoc, California.

+"I'm particularly concerned about the number of homeless veterans that have mental health issues and the number of veterans that every day struggle with opioid and alcohol issues," Shuttleworth told WFXT-TV .

+He has been walking about 20 miles (32 kilometers) a day for months to train and said he's lucky to be healthy enough for such an endeavor.

-He has mapped his route and plans to walk about 25 miles per day.
-He intends to camp because he hasn't reserved overnight accommodations.
+The Air Force veteran, who also had a 35-year career as an educator, has mapped his route and plans to walk about 25 miles (40 kilometers) per day.
+He intends to camp out because he hasn't reserved overnight accommodations.

+He estimates he'll go through six or seven pairs of walking shoes.

 Information from: The Daily News of Newburyport (Mass.), http://www.newburyportnews.com